NeuralVFX/real-time-style-transfer/README.md

 This is an implementation of Realtime Style-Transfer based on this [paper](https://arxiv.org/pdf/1603.08155)

-ALmost any large image dataset would work for this, I've been using [PASCAL VOC](http://pjreddie.com/media/files/VOCtrainval_06-Nov-2007.tar)
+Almost any large image dataset would work for this, I've been using [PASCAL VOC](http://pjreddie.com/media/files/VOCtrainval_06-Nov-2007.tar)

 # Code Usage